- Introduction

 How long do Irish Red and White Setters live?

-The average lifespan of an Irish Red and White Setter is 12 to 14 years, with proper care and regular vet check-ups.
+An Irish Red and White Setter typically lives between 12 to 14 years under proper care while attending regular veterinary check-ups.

 What should I feed an Irish Red and White Setter?